DareDaryl/DareDaryl/README.md

 # Daryl Shifflett
+#### Hi there, I'm Daryl Shifflett [daredaryl]
+- 👋 I'm a software engineering student that is learning full-stack coding
+- 🌱 I’m currently training on [GitHub Course][website]
+- 🔭 I’m currently working on web development; HTML, CSS and Javascript
+- 🌱 I’m currently learning how to create repositories
+- 👯 I’m looking to collaborate on everything
+- 🤔 I’m looking for help with creating clean code
+- 💬 Ask me about rock climbing
+- ⚡ Fun fact: I competed nationally in the APA for billiards (8 ball)

 # Contact Information
 **Daryl Shifflett _This is the way_**<br/>
 *darylshifflett.com*<br/>
 619-464-9695

 # Technologies
 - HTML
 - CSS